 External funding options

 You can also apply for any other external funding available.
-Visit your host institution's website to find scholarships available to Exchange and Fee-paying students.
+Visit your host institution's website to find scholarships available to exchange and non-partner students.

 If you undertake study overseas, it's likely you will need to finance some costs out of your personal savings.
 We recommend getting a casual or part-time job in the year or months leading up to your overseas study experience.
 Check out our Careers and employability website for more information on finding and applying for work.